zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: In fact, you're kind of determined to engage.
 It's like a badge of honor.

-**ZMD**: Even if we don't—so, me personally, I ended up actually agreeing with parts of this, but other people who are part of the community who just read it and disagreed, there's still this threat of, someone else could say, aha, you read the you read the evil text, even if you say you disagreed, you're still tainted.
+**ZMD**: Even if we don't—so, me personally, I ended up actually agreeing with parts of this, but other people who are part of the community who just read it and disagreed, there's still this threat of, someone else could say, aha, you read the evil text, even if you say you disagreed, you're still tainted.

 **CM**: I get it.
 I get it.
 It's so interesting how there is this determination to engage.
 I think that that's interesting.
 And that's all I'm saying in that _Slate Star Codex_ piece.